SDHCAL/SDHCAL_ILD_prod/README.md

 dirac-proxy-init -g ilc_user
 ```
 ## Slurm batch specifics
-The slurm batch machine you are using should have an access to the `/cvmfs/ilc.desy.de/` directory.
+By default, the slurm batch machine you are using should have an access to the `/cvmfs/ilc.desy.de/` directory.
+You can specify a different directory to the ilcsoft directory using an optional parameters in the json file.
 The slurm batch system uses a mail to communicate with you.
 Before running the script for slurm, you need to provide your e-mail in an environment variable named `USER_MAIL`.

 ## running the scripts